emmanuelframos/design-patterns/README.md

 - Coupling the sender of a request to its receiver should be avoided.
 - It should be possible that more than one receiver can handle a request.

+#### Mediator
+Defines an object that encapsulates how a set of objects interact.

+Communication between objects is encapsulated within a mediator object.

+Objects no longer communicate directly with each other, but instead communicate through the mediator.

+This reduces the dependencies between communicating objects, thereby reducing coupling.

+**Solve problems like:**
+- Tight coupling between a set of interacting objects should be avoided.
+- It should be possible to change the interaction between a set of objects independently.

 ### Dependencies